LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-roots-manuva-fighting-for/index.md

 banner:
   - imported/kortzers-sunday-jams-roots-manuva-fighting-for/image877.jpeg
 description: >-
-  This week hails arguably the UK&#39;s greatest rapper, Roots Manuva.
+  This week hails arguably the UK's greatest rapper, Roots Manuva.
 Fighting For screams Sunday jams to me, the track is a pensive emotional ballad and fits my Sunday down to the ground.
-Roots Manuva is an artist that I&#39;ve recently rediscovered and in my opinion, truly is one of the UK&#39;s finest exports in terms [...]Read More...
+Roots Manuva is an artist that I've recently rediscovered and in my opinion, truly is one of the UK's finest exports in terms [...]Read More...
 published: true
 tags: feature
 featured: false